 The skills listed in the application are not prerequisites for this internship.
 They are asked merely to have an idea of where our interns are starting from, which interns might be of help to each other, and which skill instruction may be desired in our curriculum.

-Please send a cover letter, your resume if you have one, and your application to
+Please submit the application via this Google form and send a cover letter, and your resume if you have one, toĀ

 - Betty Keller, M.D., bjkellermd@gmail.com AND